Texas A&M vs. Arkansas NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Aggies average 12.3 more points per game (28.3) than the Razorbacks surrender (16.0).

-- The Aggies have turned the ball over two more times (7 total) than the Razorbacks have forced a turnover (5) this season.
+- The Aggies have turned the ball over seven times this season, two more turnovers than the Razorbacks have forced (5).

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.